Last Updated on

 Another unique feature of Pinterest is the lifespan of pins.
 Where a tweet lasts for minutes and a Facebook post lasts for days, a pin can be cycled over the course of weeks, months, or longer.

 Every person that repins exposes the pin to their audience and restarts the cycle.
 This is a good thing.
-The amount of Pinterest followers you have isn’t as important as the amount of people you can reach with your pins.
+The amount of Pinterest followers you have isn’t as important as the number of people you can reach with your pins.

 It’s not the same thing.